Introduction to Ambush Marketing Examples

 With the level of risk and litigation involved in the ambush campaign, many small and medium businesses are discouraged from such activity, experts said.
 Such campaigns often get good mileage from a sporting event without referring to the event at all.

 Ambush Marketing Examples/campaigns

-- Nike Ambush Marketing Definition- In 1996 Olympics, Reebok was the official sponsors but Nike put up a campaign with Michael Johnson’s gold shoes that glittered more than Reebok’s campaigns.
+- Nike Ambush Marketing Definition- In the 1996 Olympics, Reebok was the official sponsor but Nike put up a campaign with Michael Johnson’s gold shoes that glittered more than Reebok’s campaigns.

-- Rona, a home improvement chain in Canada, placed an ad just below Apple’ iPod nano-chromatic campaign with a text saying we recycle leftover paint.
+- Rona, a home improvement chain in Canada, placed an ad just below Apple’s iPod nano-chromatic campaign with a text saying we recycle leftover paint.

-- Once Stella Artois, beer maker, ran a campaign of 15 ads along the Long Island Rail Road station near Billie Jean King National Tennis Center even as even as the official beer sponsors were Heineken.
+- Once Stella Artois, beer maker, ran a campaign of 15 ads along with the Long Island Rail Road station near Billie Jean King National Tennis Center even as the official beer sponsors were Heineken.
 It created an impression that Stella Artois was sponsoring the event.

 - Then there is the famous BMW-Audi fight on the streets in Santa Monica, California.
 Audi’s A4 campaign ran like this- Your move, BMW to which BMW showed a picture of its M3 with the words Checkmate.

-- In 1984 Olympics, Fuji was the official event sponsors.
+- In 1984 Olympics, Fuji was the official event sponsor.
 But rival Kodak rain an aggressive television ad campaign that created the perception that they were the official sponsors.